istanbuljs/nyc/README.md

 It does this by watching for files that are `require()`'d during the test.
 Only source files that are visited during a test will appear in the coverage report and contribute to coverage statistics.

-Nyc will instrument all files if the `--all` flag is set.
+nyc will instrument all files if the `--all` flag is set.
 In this case all files will appear in the coverage report and contribute to coverage statistics.

-Nyc will only cover files that are located under `cwd`, and then only `*.js` files or files with extensions listed in in the `nyc.extension` array.
+nyc will only cover files that are located under `cwd`, and then only `*.js` files or files with extensions listed in in the `extension` array.

 You can reduce the set of covered files by adding `include` and `exclude` filter arrays to your config.
 These allow you to shape the set of covered files by specifying glob patterns that can filter files from the covered set.